 Brattleboro Concert Choir

-The Brattleboro Concert Choir performs an exciting and challenging repertoire, ranging from classic choral masterpieces to rarely heard or newly commissioned works.
-The Choir’s far ranging and adventurous programming involves innovative collaborations and presentations, and presents dynamic concerts to packed audiences twice yearly.
-Under the energizing direction of Music Director Susan Dedell, the choir commits to a high level of performance standard and musical integrity.
+The Brattleboro Concert Choir performs an exciting and challenging repertoire, ranging from classic choral masterpieces to rarely heard and newly commissioned works.
+The Choir’s far-ranging and adventurous programming is presented in dynamic concerts twice each year.
+With Music Director Jonathan Harvey, the Choir is deeply committed to a high level of musical beauty, emotional expression, and community connection.

 The BMC’s oldest performing ensemble, the Brattleboro Concert Choir was created by Blanche Moyse even before she established the BMC.
 The Choir’s repertoire has included such classic works as the Requiems of Brahms, Verdi, Duruflé, Howells, and Mozart, Handel’s Israel in Egypt, Haydn’s Lord Nelson Mass, and Rachmaninoff’s All-Night Vigil, as well as contemporary music by Arvo Pärt, Ola Gjeilo, Zanaida Robles, Maria Guinand, Nico Muhly, and Morten Lauridsen.

 The Choir is currently seeking new members, and is open to all singers of every voice part.
 We especially invite BIPOC singers, and singers of all gender identities, to join us for our next season.
 Our repertoire for the 2023-24 season will include the Faure Requiem, as well as the work of contemporary composers such as Eric Whitacre, Joel Thompson, Melissa Dunphy, Frank Ticheli, Ysaye Barnwell, Sydney Guillaume, B.E.
 Boykin, Mari Esabel Valverde, and J. Andrés Ballesteros.